ksqsf/pySym/README.md

 # To-Do
 Here's a list of things I have left to implement.
 This is really just a subset of things, but these are high on my list.

+* Update how I save variables (implementing ObjectManager and such)
 * Add automatic BitVector scaling
  * http://stackoverflow.com/questions/22568867/z3-bitvector-overflow-checking-from-python
  * http://stackoverflow.com/questions/14579377/z3py-how-to-extend-and-trunc-variables